-The survey, which includes more than 1,000 Americans between the ages of 18 and 80, found that fiber sits in the top spot when it comes to the "perceived healthfulness" of certain aspects of food (think: probiotics, dairy, whole grains and omega-3 fatty acids).
+Most of us are aware of the many benefits of fiber, according to the 2020 International Food Information Council Food & Health Survey.
+The survey, which includes more than 1,000 Americans between the ages of 18 and 80, found that fiber sits in the top spot when it comes to the "perceived healthfulness" of certain aspects of food (think: probiotics, dairy or whole grains).

-The bad news is that despite ranking first, the number of people who consider it healthy and actually try to eat more fiber is down from the previous year.
+But despite fiber ranking first, the number of people who actually try to eat more fiber is down from the previous year.

 Per serving: 119 calories, 0 grams fat (0 grams saturated fat), 3 milligrams sodium, 29 grams carbohydrates (6 grams fiber, 11 grams sugar, 0 grams added sugar), 2 grams protein

 This snack is just about 120 calories per serving and provides 6 grams of protein, which is compelling in and of itself, but what we also love the fact that it's upcycled fruit.
 What does that mean, exactly?

 As the name suggests, the dried fruit actually comes from "ugly fruit," which is typically thrown out because we're less apt to buy fresh fruit that isn't aesthetically pleasing.

 What's more, kiwis are a prebiotic, aka fuel for probiotics, according to a December 2017 study in the Institute of Food Science + Technology.
 The study found that the common green kiwi along with the golden kiwi (Zespri) both increased the number of beneficial bacteria in the gut.

 2. Bare Apple Chips